Algeria president makes first appearance since COVID hospitalization | DW | 13.12.2020

 He also has until December 31 to sign off on the country's 2021 budget.

-The radio-silence on his condition reminded many Algerians of his predecessor Abdelaziz Bouteflika's frequent hospitalizations abroad.
+The radio silence on his condition reminded many Algerians of his predecessor, Abdelaziz Bouteflika, who was frequently hospitalized abroad.

 Tebboune won last year's presidential election after Bouteflika was pushed from office following months of protests and pressure from the North African country's powerful army.

-Bouteflika rarely appeared in public but continued ruling after he suffered a stroke in 2013 who was treated in France and subsequently Switzerland.
+Bouteflika rarely appeared in public but continued ruling after he suffered a stroke in 2013 and was treated in France and subsequently Switzerland.

 rs/rc (AP, AFP, Reuters)